Property Investment · Last updated 2 June 2026

 Notario

 The notario (notary) is a public official who validates the property sale.
 Both buyer and seller must appear before the notario to complete.
-The notario is neutral and does not work for either party.
-Their role is to ensure the transaction is legally valid.
-Notario fees are regulated and typically run 0.5-1% of the purchase price.
+The notario is neutral and works for neither party.
+Their role is to confirm the transaction is legally valid.
+Notario fees are regulated and typically run around 0.5 to 1% of the purchase price.

 Additional Buying Costs